On the Stochastic-Quantum Correspondence: Generalisation to the continuous case

 where $t_0$ is the initial time and $\mathcal{T}$ is the time-ordered product.
 Now, we can expand the exponential in its Taylor series:

 where one does the calculation up to an order $n$ (the sum is truncated up to the n-th summand).
+This series expression for the time-evolution operator is also called a \textit{Dyson series}.
 The time-ordered products of the multiplication of many Hamiltonians contain many terms that are summed to each other.
 In turn, when squaring this, one gets interference terms.
 Therefore, we see that in this case, interference comes, ultimately, from the Born rule and from having multiple summed contributions to the total amplitude, and not from any indivisibility in the dynamics of the process-- as was the case in set-ups such as the double-slit experiment, see \cite{Correspondence}.